dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-A number of tangible and intangible factors influenced Nissan’s decision to invest in Sunderland.
-An important role was played by the abundance of workers with relevant skills and knowledge (made redundant by the declining shipyard industry) as well as the commitment of the UK government to support the industrial recovery of the regions.
+But a number of tangible and intangible factors influenced NISSAN’s decision to invest in Sunderland.
+In particular, the abundance of workers with relevant skills and knowledge (made redundant by the declining shipyard industry) played an important role in attracting NISSAN's FDI.
+In addition, the UK government at the time was commited to support the industrial recovery of the region.

-These were some of the **regional strategic assets** of Sunderland in the mid-1980's.
+A qualified workforce and the support of the government were some of the **regional strategic assets** of Sunderland in the mid-1980's.

-(Mouse over the orange flows to get know the income, population and level of education of the regions where NIssan could have invested)
+(Mouse over the orange flows to get know the income, population and level of education of the regions where NISSAN could have invested)

 #